Ventura Theft Crime Attorney

 conviction primarily depend on the type and severity of your case.
 In

-addition to the criminal penalties you could face, societal consequences
+criminal penalties you could face, societal consequences can also result.

 Your ability to obtain solid employment in the future could be hindered